 Best Dish Rack of 2021

-The Simplehuman Kitchen Compact Steel Frame proves to be a valuable asset in the kitchen.
+The Simplehuman Compact Steel Frame dish rack proves to be a valuable asset in the kitchen.
 The stainless steel design is sleek and modern, and the ever-versatile swivel spout can move with you, making it easy to turn if needed.
-As the highest scorer all around, it has excellent ratings for its ease of use, drainage and drying capacity, and aesthetics.
+This model scored the highest overall in our review, with excellent ratings for its ease of use, drainage and drying capacity, and aesthetics.
 The Simplehuman is ready to use out of the box and is compact enough to use in smaller kitchens.
 The four-piece design makes it easy to clean when needed, and surfaces take seconds to wipe dry after use; it appears it will keep shining for a long while in your kitchen.

-It is hard to find fault in the Simplehuman, but the compact option only comes with two slats to hold glasses on the side.
-For a larger household or as a personal preference, this may not be sufficient.
-The design has an excellent organizational capacity, as it holds full-size plates, a multitude of cookware, and silverware with ease, and it dries dishes for a family of three without difficulty.
+Besides the spendy price tag, it's hard to find fault in the Simplehuman.
+We wish the compact option we tested came with more than two slats on the side to hold cups and glasses.
+For a larger household or for anyone who cycles through many dishes, this may not be sufficient.
+And, though the company does make a larger-sized version of this rack, it costs quite a bit more.
+Even still, the design of the compact version has an excellent organizational capacity — it holds full-size plates, a multitude of cookware, and silverware with ease, and it dries dishes for a family of three without difficulty.

-The iSpecle 201 Stainless Steel 2-Tier Dish Rack is found to be quite handy in the kitchen.
-It is a versatile rack that can be used in vertical or horizontal alignment at the sink because the drainboard is removable, and the width is under 10".
-It handled our eight pound cast iron skillet with excellent stability, whether on the top or bottom rack during testing.
+The iSpecle 201 Stainless Steel 2-Tier dish rack is quite handy in the kitchen.
+It is a versatile rack that can be placed parallel or perpendicular to the sink because the drainboard is removable and the width is under 10".
+It could handle our eight-pound cast iron skillet with excellent stability on the top or bottom rack.
 It holds plates, bowls, and other cook and dishware without worry.
 We are also pleased with the removable utensil holder, as the silverware holds vertically in place while drying.
-The removable cutting board holder is a bonus, making the drying rack customizable to the tester's preference.
+The removable cutting board holder is a bonus, customizing the drying rack to the tester's preference.

-Despite its high scores on our metrics, the iSpecle did have some setbacks.
-For example, assembly is required, and if using the two inch included wrench is not your cup of tea, purchasing an assembled dish rack is recommended.
+Despite its high scores on our metrics, the iSpecle still had some drawbacks.
+For example, assembly is required, and if using the two-inch included wrench is not your cup of tea, purchasing an assembled dish rack is recommended.
 However, if you want to work on basic assembly skills, it builds relatively fast and appears to be a steadfast partner by the sink.
 Another disadvantage is the silverware caddy does not have a drain rack, although it appears other models have one now.
-Overall, the iSpecle's compact yet sturdy build handles various dishware with ease, making it an excellent choice for a smaller-sized household.
+Overall, the iSpecle's compact yet sturdy build handles various dishware easily, making it an excellent choice for a smaller household.

 The SANNO Large Expandable rack is a top performer in the sturdiness and reliability categories.
 During our side-by-side testing, we found it highly manageable to move the rack from the over-the-sink position to the countertop and back.
-The expandable handles are a sturdy feature and hold our 8lb cast iron skillet without waver.
-The stainless steel build did not yield any signs of corrosion or rust after more than a week of daily use either.
+The expandable handles are a sturdy feature and hold our 8 lb cast iron skillet without wavering.
+The stainless steel build did not yield any signs of corrosion or rust after more than a week of daily use.
 Overall, this rack is recommended for those who prefer an in-sink rack to clear up countertop space.

 The Neat-O is a two-piece set, so if you are looking for a rack with more frills, this is not for you.
-The one accessory is the silverware caddy, which is removable; however, the 1/4" slats to divide the container tend to not keep the utensils vertical, and it is common for the silverware to lean when loading the rack, which may be a bit cumbersome.
+The one accessory is the silverware caddy, which is removable; however, the 1/4" slats to divide the container tend not to keep the utensils vertical.
+It is common for the silverware to lean when loading the rack, which may be cumbersome.
 All in all, the Neat-O is useful for a compact kitchen and best for small loads of dishes, although it is sturdy enough to stack away.

 The OXO GoodGrips Convertible Foldaway receives one of the highest scores in design aesthetics, highlighting the ease of storing it after use.
 The construction is useful, unique, and sturdy; it simply folds up even with the utensil caddies in place and tucks away into a cupboard, leaving the countertops clean and open after use.
-The rack can efficiently hold pint glasses side by side on their slats — something that not all racks can do.
+The rack can efficiently hold pint glasses on their slats, which is something that not all racks can do.
 It holds various plates, dishes, and cookware without difficulty, as this was verified during our load testing.

-Despite its convenience, the OXO does have some issues with drainage, as water tends to pool at the edge of the rack toward the drain spout.
+Despite its convenience, the OXO has some drainage issues, as water tends to pool at the edge of the rack toward the drain spout.
 It needs a little effort on behalf of the user to give it a slightly higher slope to empty the remaining water (only a couple of teaspoons).
 The main rack construction of sturdy BPA-free plastic (with slightly raised lines) provides air circulation; a raised surface for dishware does not give as much air circulation as other models, such as a wire rack.
 However, this is why the OXO is durable and folds away with good resilience.
-Due to the solid design, it may be perfect for someone traveling in an RV or those who prefer to stow away after each use.
+Due to the solid design may be perfect for someone traveling in an RV or those who prefer to stow away after each use.

 The Sweet Home Collection 3 Piece Dish Drainer Rack Set brightens our test kitchen in a refreshing mint color.
 The 19"L rack is optimized on our countertop, holding the set amount without hassle.
 The mobile silverware caddy opening widths of approximately 2.5" hold utensils vertically with an excellent drying capacity.
 The matching color drainboard did the job with a wide-mouth spout facing the sink to unload excess water successfully, adding a sense of mid-century practicality.
 Additionally, the rack fit into our sink, freeing up countertop space and allowing the dish drain to be quickly dried or stowed away.
 The Sweethome is a beneficial addition to our kitchen.

-We did see some issues with the Sweet Home, one of them being it arrived with five small chips in the mint vinyl coating.
+We did see some issues with the Sweet Home: it arrived with five small chips in the mint vinyl coating.
 One chip was slightly significant; the others were noticeable upon closer examination.
 The other issue is that plates tend to lean when in the rack holder.
 They may stand up briefly, but when placing other dishware, one of the plates may unexpectantly lean forward, hitting the others.
 Despite these issues, it's a functional addition to our tester kitchen, serving a household of three.

 The Polder KTH-615 is a four-piece set that comes with a highly sturdy dark gray plastic drainage rack that sits at an angle to allow the draining water to pour out of the five inches mouth of the board.
 The stainless steel rack is stout, with six glass holders lining the outside, which is a useful feature.
 It stacks large-sized plates and bowls with excellent stability on the dish rack posts.
 The removable drying tray is a handy feature to utilize when tackling a larger load size, and the cutlery bin is one of the largest seen in our side-by-side testing.
 Overall, the Polder scores highest in the durability and sturdiness metrics, making it a solid sidekick for your sink.

 The Rubbermaid does have its drawbacks, such as no cup holder slats, which reduces total load capacity.
 This was a factor in not passing our stability test in which a cast iron skillet was loaded beside three fragile glasses.
 The Rubbermaid could hold two out of three glasses safely; there simply was not enough room for the other glass.
-Despite this issue, this may be a perfect choice for a single or two-person household; it also is a great starter set as well.
+Despite this issue, this may be a perfect choice for a single or two-person household; it is also a great starter set.

-The Masirs Collapsible Rack performed best in the reliability for drainage and drying category and its unique design with universal pegs across the bottom of the rack held full-size dinner plates with good ability.
+The Masirs Collapsible Rack performed best in the drainage and drying category reliability category.
+Its unique design with universal pegs across the bottom of the rack held full-size dinner plates with good ability.
 It was easy to load our frequently used same-size bowls in a nesting position, too.
-With its collapsible design, it easily fits in a cabinet, and we recommend this rack to accommodate a small size household or those who prefer to take it on the road.
+Its collapsible design easily fits in a cabinet, and we recommend this rack to accommodate a small size household or those who prefer to take it on the road.

 Despite its convenience, the Masirs rack does have limitations.
-During our load test, it did not accommodate all of the items; also, during stability testing, the cast iron skillet compressed the rack by 20%, thereby reducing its sturdiness.
+Our load test did not accommodate all of the items; also, during stability testing, the cast iron skillet compressed the rack by 20%, thereby reducing its sturdiness.
 Yet, we find this rack's positive attributes to rise above any negative.
-Because of its capability to collapse and hold a variety of dishware and an abundance of silverware and utensils, this rack may serve a kitchen with honorable performance, especially for those who desire to store it away after use.
+Because of its capability to collapse and hold various dishware and an abundance of silverware and utensils, this rack may serve a kitchen with honorable performance, especially for those who desire to store it away after use.